ryan-mahoney/presentations/mmm/deck.md

 ---
 ## In Detail

-- Suppose you measure work units of time as "man-months": how much work a human can do in one month
+- Suppose you measure work units of time as "man-months": how much work a human can complete in a month
-- For example, you could say that project X will take 10 humans 10 months to complete
+- For example: Project X will take 10 humans 10 months to complete, 100 man-months of effort
 - But...
-What if after 5 months it is observed that the project is not 50% complete but only 25% complete...
+What if after 5 months, Project X is not 50% complete but only 25% complete?
 - Mathematically, that suggests that a 1 human on this project can complete 2.5% of the project every 5 months
-- So... add 20 more!
+- OK, add 20 more!
-- But... adding 20 more people will NOT make the project complete in the next 5 months -- it will probably make it take even longer
+- But... adding 20 more people will NOT make the project complete in the next 5 months -- it will make the project take even longer!
 - hence the name: Myth in Mythical Man Month

 ---